AndersDeath/diary2/000-current.md

 # 05 April - Wednesday - Yerevan - 188 day of immigration

 Nothing significant happened today.
 I feel that I'm tiered of situation again.
-I would like to immigrate to another place but I cannot do it.
+I would like to immigrate to another place but I cannot do it. every fucking day I work hard on it.